xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 ## Memoization

-For previous performance work some memoization was added for the profraw parsing, an `FxHashMap` going from the strings to the index in the records array.
-There's already a symbol table going from hashes to names so I can just look up the name then get the index from the name and get the exact record.
+For previous performance work, some memoization was added for the profraw parsing, an `FxHashMap` going from the strings to the index in the records array.
+There's already a symbol table going from hashes to names so I can look up the name then get the index from the name and get the exact record.
 This turns one find on a vec to two hashmap lookups and then the array access.